Skin aging is a major challenge in todays life.

 In Ayurveda, Aging is known as “Jarā” and very precisely defined as “Jīryati Iti Jarā” which means become old by the act of wearing out.

-Aging is a complex process and the most obvious signs of aging reflect on the skin and hairs from outside.
+Skin aging is a complex process and the most obvious signs of aging reflect on the skin and hairs from outside.

 In the skin, aging reflects as atrophy, laxity, and wrinkling, sagging, dryness, an array of pigmented, and other blemishes.